 First thing first there is nothing embarrassing about a bra.
-Just like any other garment you wear through the day it is simply a piece of fabric.
+Just like any other garment you wear through the day, it is simply a piece of fabric.
 A little more complicated but still a piece of fabric to help shape your body and provide support.
-Bra help your shoulders to lift the weight of your breast and prevent your breasts from sagging from their own weight as the aging happens to you.
+The bra helps your shoulders to lift the weight of your breast and prevent your breasts from sagging from their own weight as the aging happens to you.

-To understand different types, size and functioning of bra you must know the parts of bra (may or may not have).
-This will help you choose the right bra for you.
-A bra (may or may not) have following parts
+To understand the different types, sizes, and functioning of a bra you must know the parts of a bra (may or may not have).
+This will help you chose the right bra for you.
+A bra (may or may not) have the following parts

 - Cups to hold your breasts